-(2) The calculated chassis heights only apply to the places in the bodybuilders' urawings that are marked for any res.
-(3) For chassis weights that are not mentioned in the bodybuilders' drawings, you should consult the DAF specification sheets and/ or (if you have them) the TOPEC layout calculation data.
+The calculated chassis heights only apply to the places in the bodybuilders' drawings that are marked HV and HA.
+For chassis weights that are not mentioned in the bodybuilders' drawings, you should consult the DAF specification sheets and/ or (if you have them) the TOPEC layout calculation data.